 Do you need multi-company consolidation reports?
 Calxa gives you a way to do just that.
-Consolidating reports for several companies can be quite daunting and time consuming.
-On top of that, it’s difficult to track what reports will be needed.
+Until you’ve tried it in Calxa, consolidating reports for several companies can be quite daunting and time consuming.
+On top of that, it’s sometimes challenging to know what reports will be needed.
 To help you, we’ve identified 6 top reports that will provide you a clearer picture of your organisation’s accounts to simplify the consolidation process.

 Multi-Company Consolidation Reports with One Click

-Before we get started, you’re probably wondering how you can access these reports.
-Within Calxa, you can schedule monthly emails containing your bundle of reports.
+Before we get started, remember that almost every report in Calxa works with a consolidated organisation group, but these will give you extra value.
+You’re probably wondering how you can access these reports on a regular basis.
+Within Calxa, you can easily build a bundle of reports and then add a workflow to schedule delivery every month.
 Alternatively, you have the option to run your bundle at the click of a button.

 Cashflow is crucial to success.
 Forecasting cashflow allows your organisation to examine different scenarios and evaluate the effects of cashflow.
 This feature simplifies the decision-making process (especially for anyone who isn’t an accountant).
 Spreadsheeting a multi-company consolidated cash flow forecast is probably one of the more time-consuming tasks you’ll come across.
 You will find it so much easier with Calxa.

 Once you’ve been through the cashflow setup process (P&L budget, Balance Sheet budget and Cashflow Settings) in each company, go to Report Bundles, Create New Bundle to generate a full 3-way forecast for your group.

 5. Comparing Actuals to Budgets

 Budgets are important at all levels and in Calxa we build them from the ground up:

 - From your cost centres or business units in each organisation

 - Then you can report on them at the consolidated group level.